tutoriel étui à couteau en cuir

 leather knife case

-Do not forget to carry out the same work on the loop.
+Don't forget to do the same work on the loop.

 knife case

 Using a round awl, mark the position of the rivet on the main piece (which will hold the top of the loop).
-Then, pierce the leather with a 3mm cookie cutter.
+Then, pierce the leather with a 3mm punch.

 Mark the position of the loop on the leather then use a rasp to facilitate attachment when gluing the loop to the leather.